With our virtual try-on tool, finding your perfect pair is as easy as looking into your camera.

 Step 3: After Sleeping in Contacts: Love Your Glasses

 Give your eyes the rest of the day to heal, says Dr. Adams.
 That means wearing your glasses and using eye drops occasionally to keep them lubricated.
 You may experience redness, irritation, sensitivity to light, tearing, or blurred vision, says Dr. Adams.
 If any of these symptoms last more than a day—or are causing you concern—call your eye care professional right away.
 You may have an infection.

-If you’d like to sleep in your contacts, book an appointment with your eye doctor to find out if you are a candidate for extended-wear lens.
+If you’d like to sleep in your contacts, book a contact lens exam with your eye doctor to find out if you are a candidate for extended-wear lenses.
 They will fit you with the appropriate lenses for your lifestyle and monitor your eye health over a few weeks and months to make sure they’re safe for you.

 Press play for more ways to protect your eyes and give them the break they deserve: